 Our standards-aligned curriculum includes integrated learning models for EL students.
-In addition, every student under our care whether EL, foster youth, and/or low-income is provided with a credentialed advising teacher who works closely with the student and his/her parent on a frequent, regular basis providing needed guidance and support.
+In addition, every student under our care whether EL, foster youth, and/or low-income is provided with a credentialed Advising Teacher who works closely with the student and his/her parent on a frequent, regular basis providing needed guidance and support.
 All unduplicated students have access to weekly distance learning classes which serve as added supports.
-Of our total enrollment numbers at the start of the 2020-21 school year, 40.25% make up our unduplicated pupil population.
+Of our total enrollment of 2019-20 in Glacier, 39.42% were unduplicated pupils with 0.73% homeless/foster youth; 0% for EL pupils; and 38.69% qualified as low-income.
+Total enrollment numbers at the start of the 2020-21 school year, 25.29% of students qualified for free or reduced meals.
+We currently do not have any EL, foster or homeless student populations.

-Mountain Home also recognizes the special needs of our students with disabilities.
+Glacier High also recognizes the special needs of our students with disabilities.
 Individual progress monitoring is maintained by our Special Education (SpEd) Coordinator and RSP Teacher ensuring that compliance and annual goals are met.
-Close collaboration between the SpEd team, Advising Teacher, high school counselor, and a student's parent/guardian ensures that the needs of the student are addressed.
+Close collaboration between the SpEd team, Advising Teacher, high school guidance counselor, and a student's parent/guardian ensures that the needs of the student are addressed.
 Through distance learning, the same level of supports are used to assist students with disabilities.

 With our school model and constant communication and collaboration between teachers, support staff, students, and parents, any student needing additional services are easily identified.
 For example, if students need technology support, we have a process whereby students or parents complete a request form which is sent to our technology team.
 They in turn provide needed training or exchange a non-working device with a replacement.
 For a few students needing internet access in their home, a local community internet service company offers financial help to families with economic hardship.
+In addition, Glacier will provide a hotspot if needed.

-5. Program and Distance Learning Model: As an independent study, personalized learning public charter school, a unique blended classroom and non-classroom based educational model that is tailored to the needs and interests of each individual student, Mountain Home continues to provide the same high-quality educational option to students.
+5. Program and Distance Learning Model: As an independent study, personalized learning public charter school, a unique blended classroom and non-classroom based educational model that is tailored to the needs and interests of each individual student, Glacier High continues to provide the same high-quality educational option to students.
 We work cooperatively with parents and students to ensure that curricular and instructional pieces are built around each student's needs, abilities, and interests.
 Our teaching staff meet with parents and students by either telephone, email, or video conference on a regular weekly and/or monthly basis.
 Administrative and staff meetings are held regularly via video conference to connect with members of our school team.
 In addition: